osteele/osteele.com/wp/wp-content/plugins/twitter-tools/README.txt

 === Twitter Tools ===
 Tags: twitter, tweet, integration, post, digest, notify, integrate, archive, widget
-Contributors: alexkingorg
+Contributors: alexkingorg. crowdfavorite
 Requires at least: 2.3
-Tested up to: 2.7.1
+Tested up to: 2.8.3
-Stable tag: 1.6
+Stable tag: 2.0

 Twitter Tools is a plugin that creates a complete integration between your WordPress blog and your Twitter account.